d10l/mac-setup/Node.js/README.md

     $ npm uninstall [-g] <package>

+## Typescript

-## Typescript: Installation and Configuration
+### Installation and Configuration

 https://scotch.io/@nwayve/how-to-build-a-lambda-function-in-typescript

+### Develop Typescript Backend

+As typescript is a transpiled language you develop your app like in this [example project](https://github.com/denseidel/ts-express-sample) / [more mature sample](https://github.com/aherve/typescript-express-docker).